paulinamoskwa/ml-papers/additional/2312-mamba.md

 The main contributions of this paper is selective SSM, composed of:
 - **selective scan algorithm**, which allows the model to filter (ir)relevant information
-- _(*)_ **hardware-aware adaptation** that allows for efficient storage of intermediate results through parallel scan, kernel fusion (of discretization step, selective scan algorithm, and multiplication with C), and recomputation (collection of optimizations that come from the *flashattention* paper)
+- **hardware-aware adaptation** _(*)_ that allows for efficient storage of intermediate results through parallel scan, kernel fusion (of discretization step, selective scan algorithm, and multiplication with $C$), and recomputation (collection of optimizations that come from the *FlashAttention* paper)

 Selective SSM is wrapped into an architecture (H3 with gate mechanism) to form a **Mamba block** (to be used like an attention block within a network).